AshtonSnapp/rouge/docs/book/4_flow.md

 <=< ()
 ```

 Notice that I used parentheses to define two variables in that example: one for the key and one for the value.
 This is because, when iterating through a map, each iteration yields a tuple of the key and value.
 What I did here was _destructure_ the tuple - pulling the different fields out of it and making them into independent variables.
+This can also be performed with custom types, which will be discussed in future chapters.

+> **Note:** A `for` loop, behind the scenes, utilizes something known as an `Iterator`.
+Certain types are iterators, and other types can be turned into iterators.
+It will call a function on this iterator until it returns a value that indicates it should stop.

+### Skipping iterations

+Sometimes you'll be running code in a loop and, for some reason or another, you cannot run the code in the rest of the loop for the current iteration.
+In this case, the `skip` keyword will do exactly what you think it does - it will skip the rest of current iteration of the loop.
+In other programming languages, this is the `continue` keyword. `skip` is used in Rouge instead of `continue` because it is more clear as to what it is doing.

+### Using loops in variable assignment.

+Since loops are also expressions, you can use them to assign values to variables.
+However, this works differently than with `if`, `elif`, and `else` - loops will create lists or maps, rather than a single value.
+Whatever is created depends on whether each iteration of the loop yields either a single value (creating a list) or a tuple of two values (creating a map, where the first value is the key and the second value is, well, the value).
+Yielding a value from an iteration of a loop is done with either the `yield` or `return` keyword. `yield` gives a value while also acting like a `skip`, while `return` gives a value and acts like a `break`.

+If you've used Python before, this essentially fills the role of a list or dictionary (the Python equivalent of a map) comprehension.

 [<-prev](3_variables.md) | [next->](5_functions.md)